 Learn to make this vanilla granola; full of crunchy oats and nuts and sweetened with a bit of maple syrup.
-It’s quick, easy, and healthy!
+It’s quick, easy, and healthier than store-bought granola!

 - Budget-friendly.
 This granola is made using pantry staples and affordable ingredients.

 - Healthy.
 Unlike store-bought and high-sugar cereals, it is packed with protein, fiber, and antioxidants.

 - Versatile.
 It can be enjoyed with milk as a healthy breakfast, or you can top off your yogurt or smoothie bowl with it for a quick snack.
 You can also mix it with dairy-free alternatives!